School Health Services

 If your child needs to take medication during school hours, we require:

-In addition, parents should notify their child's school nurse of any medications that are administered at home.
-This information will be recorded in the student's school health records and will provide important information in the event of an emergency or illness.
+In addition, parents should notify their child's school nurse of any medications taken at home.
+This information will be recorded in the student's school health record and may be important in the event of an emergency or illness.

 Immunizations

 Please note: An appraisal is not the same as a full physical by your private physician.
-School appraisals are intended for school use only and are not intended to replace the continuity of care provided by your private physician.
-Additionally, we can no longer accept out-of-state physicals.
+School appraisals are intended for school attendance only and are not intended to replace the continuity of care provided by your private physician.
+School appraisals do not provide service orders (OT, PT, speech, etc) or medication orders.

 The state requires all schools to request dental health certificates from parents at the same time we require a health certificate (grades Pre-K, K, 1, 3, 5, 7, 9 and 11).
 For more information, contact your school nurse.

 All students are screened according to state mandates.
-If the results of any screening indicate that the child requires further follow-up, the parent will receive written notification:
+If the results of any screening indicate that the child requires further follow-up, the parent/guardian will receive written notification:

 - Vision in grades Pre-K or K, 1, 3, 5, 7, 11, and new students